Hit Record — Course Admin

 A stack of books or a cheap tripod

-Your camera needs to stay still and sit at eye level or slightly above.
+Your camera needs to stay still at eye level or slightly above.
 A stack of books works perfectly.
 A phone tripod costs $15 on Amazon.
-Eye level = natural conversation.
-Below eye level = unflattering and amateurish.
+Below eye level = unflattering every single time.

 9:16Vertical aspect ratio for all short-form platforms